2.3 Critical Issues in GenAI

 Take Action:

-• Be discerning on when you use a genAI model.
+• Be discerning on when you use a genAI application.
 Is it worth using an expensive machine to create content you can easily create yourself?
 Using it for tasks that will augment not replace your abilities is perhaps one way to decide when and when not to use it.
 Or use it for tasks, like analyzing a large dataset, that you simply could not do within a reasonable amount of time.

 • Encourage your organization to use existing large language models and not to create their own.
 Using existing ones saves the planet from the significant environmental, material, and financial costs involved in creating a new one.